HOW DO PELVIC MUSCLES GET WEAK?

-Conditioned muscles will make birth easier, and your perineum will more likely be intact (fewer tears and episiotomies)
+Conditioned pelvic muscles may make childbirth easier, and the perineum is more likely to remain intact (fewer tears and episiotomies)

 It can prevent prolapses of pelvic organs

-3. Relax the muscle completely for a count of 10.
+- Relax the same muscles for a count of 10.

 Another approach to help you identify the correct muscle group is to insert a finger into the vagina (in women), or rectum (in men).
 Try to tighten the muscles around your finger as if holding back urine.
 The abdominal and thigh muscles should remain relaxed.